roxyisat-rex/Nextflow_with_Singularity_on_PBS/README.md

 This is only a basic example, there are many more ways you can build a singularity however that is not the focus on this documentation.
 More on building singularities can be found [here](https://singularity.lbl.gov/docs-build-container#creating---writable-images-and---sandbox-directories).

 I must stress that for most images, including the one in the example above, **you must mount your data into the container** when running it to be able to use it properly.
 Syntax to mounting and binding paths for docker containers and singularity containers are slightly different.
 You can find the relative documentations for mounting data for [docker container](https://docs.docker.com/engine/reference/commandline/run/) and [singularity containers](https://sylabs.io/guides/3.0/user-guide/bind_paths_and_mounts.html#:~:text=If%20enabled%20by%20the%20system,the%20host%20system%20with%20ease.) here.
-In the current case, where we are trying to run singularity from HPC with nextflow, so the command for mounting data should be within the nextflow config file, which will be disected in a little more detail below.
+In the current case, we are trying to run singularity from HPC with nextflow, so the command for mounting data should be within the nextflow config file, which will be disected in a little more detail below.

 ###### Creating the Nextflow process
 The above ldsc script when wrapped into a nextflow process, can be found in the "singularity_ldsc_NF_pbs_test.nf" file.